Nneji123/WordsAI/README.md

 # Todo
 - [ ] Add a frontend interface for the APIs with streamlit
-- [ ] Add more interesting features like; title generator and song finder etc
+- [ ] Add more interesting features like; title generator and song finder, text2speech etc

 # License
 [Apache License](https://github.com/Nneji123/WordsAI/LICENSE.md)